paulafernalia/refmanager/README.md

 # refmanager
-Generate a bibtex file from articles and books in pdf
+Generate a bibtex file from articles and books in pdf.